Review of Your Name (2016)

 On a personal note, I first saw this film at Bio Roy in Gothenburg, with people I hadn’t seen in a couple of years.
 Afterwards I took the same route home to Grevegårdsvägen that I used to take in 2002–2003, when I first studied at the faculty of the humanities in Gothenburg and lived on Briljantgatan.
 It’s a bike path via Viktor Rydbergsgatan and the student union building where I used to play TRPGs and work for a paper, over a hill to the top of Vasa kyrkogata, down past the mysterious #5 that my journalist employers claimed was some kind of nunnery, then uphill on Föreningsgatan where I’d peruse used books—that place closed down many years before this trip—and eat pizza as a student, on past Samskolan where the villas looked even more amazing than I remembered, and then downhill to Brunnsgatan and Seminariegatan.
 I got a glimpse of the inner parts of the university’s Linné campus, where I had my second stint with human ecology, before joining the route of my normal 2017 commute home from work at Torsgatan.
 I took this nostalgic little trip in April twilight, thinking about the film, amnesia, and the probability that work-related intrinsic stress had impaired my own memory and wiped out some of what I’d been and done as a student.

 I wonder if the long-term effects of high cortisol on memory, in Japan’s high-pressure economy, is the real reason Shinkai keeps returning to memory as a motif.
 If so, he’s clumsier with it than Borges in “The Other Death” (1949).
 I find it significant that, in one of the brief scenes from job interviews ca. 2021, Taki says he wants to work with making the city beautiful because you never know how long it’s going to be there.
-This neatly encapsulates both the attitude of mono no aware and/or the instability of memory as enhancing beauty, and the conventional interpretation of Tidal Wave (1973) etc. as being connected to ancient existential fears of earthquake, fire and other cataclysms: in this case a meteorite.
+This neatly encapsulates both the attitude of mono no aware and/or the instability of memory as enhancing beauty, and the conventional interpretation of Japan Sinks (1973) etc. as being connected to ancient existential fears of earthquake, fire and other cataclysms: in this case a meteorite.
 Again, as a meditation on Fukushima it seems ineffective.
 The notion of cathartic renewal through disaster clearly doesn’t apply to Fukushima.
 Like the Minamata disease and unlike Itomori, Fukushima simply drags on, albeit mostly for legal and economic reasons.

 The strange thing about Shinkai is how sloppily he connects to such undercurrents, in relation to the accomplishment of his visuals and other surface elements of his work.
 The film is almost overproduced.
 Only one scene was visually unconvincing: The twilight scene on the crater ridge, when the protagonists begin to look for each other without seeing.
 Clearly the mist fails to cover the lake for more reasons, and worse reasons, than to show the time period.
 On the whole, the writing is little better than The Tale of Iya (2013), and I’m not sure it’s supposed to be.
 Maybe it is deliberately self-contradictory fabulism rather than fantasy.
 Outside the narrowly realistic confines of “The Garden of Words” (2013), Shinkai shows no desire to improve in credibility or internal consistency.